EMIT-leadership-development/emit/_programs/women-leaders.md

   Paragraph describing the objective for this program.
 For example - when you have completed this program you will be able to…
 motivation: >-
-  Why EMIT chose to develop this program. eg. The role of women in Africa is etc.
+  Women leaders are the lifeblood of African society.
+EMIT strives to empower them to fulfill their significant role on every level of society.
 status: current
 entrance: Explain the entrance requirements for this program
 delivery: Describe how the program is delivered